iuyangyuc/CS506-SP25/README.md

 ![7](./img/7.png)

-4. **How much BPD officer pay came from injury pay?
-What percentage of officers took injury pay in a given year?**
+### 4. How much BPD officer pay came from injury pay?
+What percentage of officers took injury pay in a given year?

 #### Assumptions